bullet-train-co/bullet_train-core/bullet_train-api/README.md

 which uses FactoryBot to build an in-memory representation of the model, then generates the relevant OpenAPI schema for that model.

-ExampleBot will attempt to create a instance of the given model called `<model>_example`.
+ExampleBot will attempt to create an instance of the given model called `<model>_example`.
 For namespaced models, `<plural_namespaces>_<model>_example`

 For example, for the Order model, use `order_example` factory.